Repetier-Host Documentation

 The next step should be, to configure your printer so you can connect your computer with the host.
 Make sure your printer is connected and enabled.
 Some printer need special driver to access the device, so make sure the drivers are also installed.
 If you have uploaded the firmware to your printer, the driver is already installed.

-Go to the menu “Config”->”Printer settings”.
+Go to the menu “Config”->”Printer Settings” or klick the button Printer Settings.
 You will see a window like this:

 Below the drop down box you see four tabs with most off the data stored with the printer configuration.
 In addition to this, for each configuration a start/end/pause/kill and five user defines scripts are stored with configuration.
 These can be changed in the g-code editor, which is described in a different chapter.

 In this first tab, you set how to connect with your printer.
 In “Port” you select the port, where your printer is connected.
 At the opening of the window, all available ports were scanned and added to the list.
+If you connect your printer when this menue is already open, klick “Refresh Ports” to detect the new port.
 Select the right one.
 Then select the baud rate entered into the firmware.
 Stop bits and parity are correct for 99,9% of the printer, so leave them untouched.

 The transfer protocol determines, how the host will communicate with the printer.
 All supported firmwares work in ASCII mode.
 The Repetier-Firmware also supports a binary format.
 The advantages of the binary format are: